Our Team of Health Care Professionals

 Occupational Therapist (Midland)

-Madeline has been with the Child Wellbeing Centre now for over two years.
+Madeline has been with the Child Wellbeing Centre since 2015.
 She was previously employed with Education Queensland for over 7 years based at the Townsville Community Learning Centre.
 She provided occupational therapy to children with varied and complex physical disability, working closely with physiotherapists and speech therapists to assist children with self care, learning access, mobility and specialist wheelchair prescription.

 She also provided service travelling to mainstream schools and special education units within the North Queensland region.